Middle Eastern vs Mediterranean Food: Exploring the Best of Both

 • Stronger spice profiles

-At Pita Corner, the Steak Shawarma and Chicken Shawarma showcase these Middle Eastern influences particularly well.
-Both are seasoned with bold spices that create deeper flavor and aroma compared to simpler grilled proteins.
+Pita Corner's Steak Shawarma and Chicken Shawarma showcase these Middle Eastern influences particularly well.

 Pita Corner: Where the Two Cuisines Overlap